 The site will be staffed by person (s) who are Technically Competent and have undergone technical competency training or a technically competent person shall be available for the site for the allotted minimum times according to permit requirements.
-Certain relevant key staff (e.g. depot manager) will undergo WAMITAB / NVQ training (or equivalent).
-At the time of writing, the TCM (Technically Competent Manager) for the EMR Silvertown depot is Neil Hayes.
+Certain relevant key staff (e.g. operations manager) will undergo WAMITAB / NVQ training (or equivalent).
+At the time of writing, the TCM for the EMR Silvertown depot is Neil Hayes.